ElizabethBrooks/NFCDSWorkshop_Fall2022/README.md

 - [How to Save the Console in RStudio](https://community.rstudio.com/t/how-to-save-the-console-in-r-studio-input-output/8118)

 ## Pre-Workshop Operating system (OS) survey
-Please respond in the chat with the appropriate emoji for your OS.
+Please respond in the Zoom chat with the appropriate emoji for your OS.
 - 🍎 Mac
 - 🍋 Windows
 - 🍇 Linux